Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

 \subsection{Remarks}

-We have established a new framework for sparse and projective latent position models for which it is straightforward to control the level of sparsity.
-The sparsity is a result of assuming the latent positions of nodes are a realization of a Poisson point process with an extra auxiliary dimension included, and that a sequence of finite graphs is obtained by restricting observable nodes to those whose latent position falls to a growing sequence of nested observation windows.
+We have established a new framework for sparse and projective latent position models that enables straightforward control the level of sparsity.
+The sparsity is a result of assuming the latent positions of nodes are a realization of a Poisson point process on an augmented space, and that the growing sequence of graphs is obtained by restricting observable nodes to those with positions in a growing sequence of nested observation windows.

-The notion of projectivity we consider is slightly weaker than the one usually considered in the literature (e.g. \citet{your-favorite-ergm-sucks}).
+The notion of projectivity we consider here is slightly weaker than the one usually considered in the literature (e.g. \citet{your-favorite-ergm-sucks}).
 Our definition requires consistency under marginalization of the most recently arrived node, rather than consistency under marginalization of any node.
-We do not consider this to be a major limitation--- if the entire sequence of graphs were observed, the order of the nodes would be apparent.
+We do not consider this to be a major limitation---if the entire sequence of graphs were observed, the order of the nodes would be apparent.

 In practice, only a single network of finite size is available when conducting inference.
-However, in these cases the order of nodes is not required--- we make no use of it when defining the maximum likelihood estimator.
-A finite observation from our new sparse LPM can be viewed as equivalent to finite observation from an equivalent exchangeable LPM with $f$ given by the shape of $H(n_t)$.
-This follows from Lemma~\ref{restriction} which indicates that the distribution of latent positions can be viewed as iid after conditioning on the number of nodes and applying a random permutation to the ordering.
+However, in these cases the order of nodes is not required---we make no use of it when defining the maximum likelihood estimator.
+A finite observation from our new sparse LPM is equivalent to finite observation from an equivalent exchangeable LPM with $f$ given by the shape of $H(n_t)$.
+This follows from Lemma~\ref{restriction} which indicates that the distribution of latent positions can be viewed as iid after conditioning on the number of nodes and randomly permuting the ordering.
 This means that the analysis and inference tools developed for exchangeable LPMs extend immediately to our approach when analyzing a single, finite network.
 From this viewpoint, we have merely proposed a different asymptotic regime for studying the same classes of models available under the exchangeability assumption.